 In order to explain these facts, Einstein therefore proposed a particle theory of light and X-rays.
 According to this theory light consists of minute particles called photons, which always move with the velocity of light, and which have kinetic energy proportional to the "frequency" of the light as determined by interference experiments on the wave theory.
 Of course, if light is not waves, but particles, then the idea of the frequency of light loses its meaning, but Einstein supposed that the frequency given by the interference experiments must have some significance and that the energy of the photons can be supposed proportional to it whatever it really is.
 Photons are very different from electrons and protons.
-They are not electricity, and they always move with the enormous velocity of light, while electrons can appear and disappear, or can be created and destroyed.
+They are not electricity, and they always move with the enormous velocity of light, while electrons and protons can be supposed to come to rest.
+Also photons can appear and disappear, or can be created and destroyed.
 The facts of photoelectricity are quite easily explained on Einstein's photon theory.